 Understand that for the most part, readers of fantasy are extremely imaginative, and they’re also pretty darn intelligent.
 They don’t want to read through paragraphs of prose, that lacks complexity and substance.

-Don’t, let them twiddle away their thumbs and begin to snore, with short sentences devoid of the brilliance and impact expected of a fantasy novel.
+Don’t let them twiddle away their thumbs and begin to snore, due to short sentences devoid of the brilliance and impact expected of a fantasy novel.

 6. Don’t Tell Too Much